-- 5.39 Scaling may be necessitated by an issue in the assessment process (such as an error in a question), or if the results indicate that the assessment was harder or easier than anticipated by the marking scheme. - 5.40 Scaling will not always be linear, as distortions may only appear at one or two points in the marking range typically the top and/or the bottom. - 5.41 Should the results of an assessment element fail to adequately map onto the approved marking scale for that assessment, the module organiser and the SEB Chair must review the matter in accordance with the SEB's scaling and standard setting policy. - 5.42 Scaling shall only be applied at the level of an individual element (or sub-element) of assessment and not at the level of the module mark. - 5.43 SEBs must maintain written records of all instances of scaling, and such cases must be included in a SEB's report to its associated Degree Examination Board.
+- 5.40 Scaling may be necessitated by an issue in the assessment process (such as an error in a question), or if the results indicate that the assessment was harder or easier than anticipated by the marking scheme. - 5.41 Scaling of results to meet predefined norms or targets is not acceptable under any circumstances, and scaling is to be reserved as a repair tool to fix problematic assessments rather than to adjust the performance of a cohort.
+Marking must always be criterion-referenced, and clear and well-protected academic standards are paramount. - 5.42 Scaling will not always be linear, as distortions may only appear at one or two points in the marking range typically the top and/or the bottom. - 5.43 Should the results of an assessment element fail to adequately map onto the approved marking scale for that assessment, the module organiser and the SEB Chair must review the matter in accordance with the SEB's scaling and standard setting policy. - 5.44 Scaling shall only be applied at the level of an individual element (or sub-element) of assessment and not at the level of the module mark. - 5.45 SEBs must maintain written records of all instances of scaling, and such cases must be included in a SEB's report to its associated Degree Examination Board.